-The incorporation of each type of entity requires a notarial deed containing the articles of association of this entity.
+The incorporation of each type of entity requires a notarial deed containing the articles of association of said entity.
 Prior to the execution of the incorporation deed, the founding shareholders must:

 No minimum share capital is provided by law for SRL/BV and SCS/CommV.
 For SA/NV, the minimum share capital amounts to EUR61,500.

 The shareholders of an SRL/BV can appoint one or more persons as directors, acting individually or as a board.
 If a legal entity is appointed as director, it must designate a permanent representative who must no longer be chosen from amongst its shareholders, managers, directors or employees.
 Daily management powers can be delegated to one or several persons.

 In terms of governance, a public limited liability company must choose between different options:

 Daily management powers can be delegated to one or several persons.

 The partners are free to determine their governance rule, it being understood that the SCS must have at least two partners, one of whom is the general partner entrusted with the management of the SCS and bears unlimited liability in relation to its debts and obligations.